 Where is the London Marathon?

-The 2019 marathon takes place on Sunday April 28.
+The 2020 marathon takes place on Sunday April 26.
 The event will be streamed onto the big screens at Blackheath where the 40,000 runners begin the race.
-Or, if you fancy watching from the comfort of your own home it'll be live on air in the UK on BBC1 and BBC2, coverage starts before the first race at 8.55am.
+Or, if you fancy watching from the comfort of your own home it'll be live on air in the UK on BBC1 and BBC2, coverage begins before the first race starts at 8.55am.

 How do I enter next year's London Marathon?

-Woah, hold your horses Speedy Gonzales and put down those trainers.
-Ballot for next year's event doesn't open until May, so you've got some time to decide whether you want to make a run for it, but here's our handy guide on how to enter 2020's race.
+Woah, hold your horses, Speedy Gonzales, and put down those trainers.
+The ballot for next year's event doesn't open until May, so you've got some time to decide whether you want to make a run for it, but here's our handy guide on how to enter 2021's race.
+(Note: we have no idea whether late-night kebabs can form part of your training plan).

 The London Marathon guide